great-expectations/great_expectations/docs/README.md

-# Contributing to Great Expectations documentation
+# Contribute to Great Expectations documentation

 This repository contains all the source files used to create Great Expectations documentation.